sedeba19/Assessing-Wine-Excellence-Exploring-Predicting-and-Deployment/README.md

 In an effort to avoid the disappointment of unfinished wine bottles at dinners or gatherings, I've adopted a strategy of purchasing wines based on their scores.
 I'm aware that these scores are highly subjective in nature.
 A wine rating is essentially a judgment assigned by wine critics after evaluating a wine, encapsulating their overall impression of the wine.
 It's a personal assessment, often conveyed through a numerical rating.

-Despite the subjectivity involved, I must admit that my experience with this approach, which relies on selecting wines with high scores, has been quite positive.
-Nonetheless, I've recognized a limitation in this method: it restricts my options to wines that have been scored.
-This limitation has led me to yearn for the ability to access exceptional wines from vineyards that lack exposure to these prestigious yet costly wine critics.
+Although it's a bit subjective, I have to admit that choosing wines with high scores has worked well for me.
+But, I've noticed a downside: it means I'm only considering wines that have been scored.
+This limitation makes me wish I could find great wines from places that aren't reviewed by fancy critics, who can be pretty expensive.

 This brings me to an intriguing question: Is there a systematic way to score wines?
 Could there potentially be an automated method for wine scoring?